codekitchen/dinghy/README.md

 Dinghy creates its own VM using `docker-machine`, it will not modify your existing `docker-machine` VMs.

-Eventually `docker-machine` may have a rich enough plugin system that dinghy can just become a plugin to `docker-machine`.
-For now, dinghy runs as a wrapper around `docker-machine`, shelling out to create the VM and using `launchd` to start the various services such as NFS and DNS.
+Dinghy runs as a wrapper around `docker-machine`, shelling out to create the VM and using daemons to start the various services such as NFS and DNS.

+## PROJECT STATUS

+When we started the Dinghy project, Docker for Mac did not exist and there wasn't a great option for using Docker on MacOS easily with high-performance file sharing.

+These days, Dinghy still has a performance advantage over Docker for Mac in some use cases where you are sharing lots of files from a host volume.
+But for the most part, you are fine just using Docker for Mac, you don't necessarily need Dinghy.
+There is a lot of discussion around the pros and cons in [this issue](https://github.com/codekitchen/dinghy/issues/166).

+Dinghy also includes a HTTP(S) proxy and DNS server that can make developing web apps easier, especially if you switch between projects frequently.
+This proxy can now be used without Dinghy on top of Docker for Mac, see [the instructions in the dinghy-http-proxy README](https://github.com/codekitchen/dinghy-http-proxy).

+I am still actively maintaining Dinghy, making small improvements and fixing issues.
+But it's unlikely that there will be any large new development efforts unless somebody else wants to step up and take them on.

 ## FAQ and solutions to common problems